In Autumn your pond plants will start to go brown.

-- Cut down the stems and dead foliage of Typha species but you can trim dead stems and leaf to 6" above the Winter water level of your pond.
+- Do not cut down the growing stems of Typha species but you can trim dead stems and leaf to 6" above the Winter water level of your pond.

 - Remove dying brown leaves of any waterlilies and any flower buds that are lying sideways on the water surface that are going to sink.
 Follow this link for more details on Looking after Water lilies in Autumn

 - Shake & check all cut back foliage to remove the creatures hiding in it.

 - Leave on the side of the pond for a while.
 This lets any more wildlife get back to the water.